Virtual Reality Therapy for Stroke

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is virtual reality therapy safe for stroke rehabilitation?
+What prior data suggests that this virtual reality therapy is safe for stroke patients?

 Jason Mathew, MD